-Each log entry contains information about the change to a single object:
+Each log entry contains information necessary to rewind or replay the changes to a single object:

-- · Transaction ID.
+- Transaction ID.

 - Object ID.

 - Before Value (used for UNDO).

 - After Value (used for REDO).

 The DBMS must flush all of a transaction's log entries to disk before it can tell the outside world that a transaction has successfully committed.
-The system can use the "group commit" optimization to batch multiple log flushes together to amortize overhead.
-The DBMS can write dirty pages to disk whenever it wants as long as it's after flushing the corresponding log records.
+The system can usee the "group commit" optimization to batch multiple log flushes together to amortize overhead.
+Flushes happen either when the log buffer is full, or if sufficient time has passed between successive flushes.
+The DBMS can write dirty pages to disk whenever it wants to, as long as it is after flushing the corresponding log records.